MicrosoftDocs/security/zero-trust/index.md

 :::image type="content" source="./media/zero-trust-security-elements-diagram.png" alt-text="Diagram of elements of visibility, automation, and orchestration in Zero Trust." border="false":::

-**Follow the steps below to mature your organization's approach tosecurity and optimize how Zero Trust is implemented:**
+**Follow the steps below to mature your organization's approach to security and optimize how Zero Trust is implemented:**

 <br/>
 <table border="0">